sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 Without the `postrotate` script, the backend will not reload.
 This will cause sensu-backend (and sensu-agent, if translated for the Sensu agent) to no longer write to the log file, even if logrotate recreates the log file.

+In this script, `systemctl reload` sends a _SIGHUP_ signal to the sensu-backend process.

+- In Sensu Go versions 5.19.2 and earlier, this reload causes sensu-backend to fully restart.
+If you are running a clustered backend, all cluster members will restart at the same time.
+- In [Sensu Go version 5.19.3][30] and later, the _SIGHUP_ signal causes only event logging components to reload, so cluster members will not simultaneously restart.

 {{% notice note %}}
 **NOTE**: Event logs do not include log messages produced by sensu-backend service.
 To write Sensu service logs to flat files on disk, read [Log Sensu services with systemd][28].
 {{% /notice %}}